897 words

 Step 1: Point to the EDB#

-Launch Stellar, point it at the EDB file.
-If you don’t know where it is, there’s a “Find” option.
-It even shows a Temp folder path (make sure you’ve got disk space there).
+Launch Stellar and point it at the EDB file.
+Lost track of where it lives?
+There’s a “Find” option for that.
+It also surfaces a Temp folder path, and you want disk space sitting there.

 Stellar Repair for Exchange - Select EDB file dialog